 Our research and results showcase unique outcomes in several ways.
 First, while the methods used—focus groups, choice modeling, various logistic modeling techniques, supply and demand estimations—do not represent novel applications, the combination of the approaches creates a systems framework from which to analyze the region’s agricultural status.
 We argue that this framework can serve as a paradigm which can help with local policy and business strategy.
-Second, while the region studied is small both relative to U.S. geography and population (New Hampshire, Vermont, and Maine make up just 1.4% of the country’s land area and 1% of its population), our results reveal that consumer preferences, production by intensity and crop type, and percentage of food consumed in the region which is produced locally vary widely.
+Second, while the region studied is small both relative to U.S. geography and population (New Hampshire, Vermont, and Maine make up just 1.4 percent of the country’s land area and 1 percent of its population), our results reveal that consumer preferences, production by intensity and crop type, and percentage of food consumed in the region which is produced locally vary widely.
 This and further research thus should incorporate spatial modeling into the analyses.
-These first two features of our research and study area point to the need to approach local agriculture using methods which both are linked and inform each other, and reveal that extrapolation of previous studies even beyond the state level may lead to aggregation errors.
-Thus as our results will demonstrate, we use direct input from local farmers to identify problems and strengths of local agriculture, which in turn inform how we structured our community surveys, which in turn uses these direct sources of data to develop policy and business strategies.
-Use of regional secondary data on consumption and production in the region provides directly relevant information to those who would seek to set goals for local production, and casts light on the feasibility of some of these proposed policies.
-Thus while the methods have been used in other studies on local agriculture (e.g. Bond, Thilmany, and 2008; Swenson 2010), they are nonetheless the correct methods to use here, and the combination of methods produces a unique set of recommendations.
+These first two features of our research and study area point to the need to approach local agriculture using methods (1) that are linked and inform each other, and (2) that reveal that extrapolation of previous studies even beyond the state level may lead to aggregation errors.
+Thus, as our results will demonstrate, we use direct input from local farmers to identify problems and strengths of local agriculture, which in turn inform how we structured our community surveys, which in turn uses these direct sources of data to develop policy and business strategies.
+Use of regional secondary data on consumption and production in the region provides directly relevant information to those who would seek to set goals for local production and casts light on the feasibility of some of these proposed policies.
+Thus, while the methods have been used in other studies on local agriculture (e.g., Bond, Thilmany, and Keeling-Bond 2008); Swenson, 2010), they are nonetheless the correct methods to use here, and the combination of methods produces a unique set of recommendations.

 A Systematic Approach to Study Local Foods